-Some people think that income investing is only for older investors and retirees, and there are some valid reasons for this association and its persistence.
+Some people think that income investing is only for older investors and retirees, and there are valid reasons for this association.
 However, the truth is that income-generating investments can be valuable financial vehicles for people of all ages.
 Stocks that pay dividends have tended to outperform those that do not, and high-quality bonds are one of the safest ways to preserve wealth and prevent the purchasing power of your savings from being eroded by inflation.
-As such, there's no reason to think too narrowly when it comes to who should be employing income-investing strategies.
+So, there's no reason to think too narrowly when it comes to who should be employing income-investing strategies.

 There are two main types of bonds.

 - Government bonds are generally seen as safer, as government entities have the right to collect taxes to raise money to repay their debt.